Emma Frost: Diamond form

-At the moment of the destruction of Genosha, Frost manifested a secondary mutation giving her the ability to transform her body into organic diamond.
-In this form, Frost is translucent and retains mobility while being nearly invulnerable, and able to support incredible amounts of weight.

-Emma's diamond body is virtually tireless, as she does not produce fatigue poisons and has no need for water or food.
-She is also numbed from emotion, pain and empathy, impervious to cold, and resistant to heat in this form.
-Furthermore, in this form she has no need to breathe.
-Despite this high level of invulnerability, her diamond form has a single molecular flaw, which, if exploited – such as being shot with a diamond bullet – can cause her body to shatter.
+Emma Frost manifests a secondary mutation, giving her the ability to transform her body into organic diamond, at the moment of the destruction of Genosha.
+She is translucent, retains mobility while being nearly invulnerable, and is able to support incredible amounts of weight.
+Her diamond body is virtually tireless since she does not produce fatigue toxins and has no need for water or food.
+She is also numbed from emotion, pain, and empathy, impervious to cold, and resistant to heat in this form.
+Furthermore, in this form, she does not need to breathe.
+Her diamond form also grants her superhuman strength.
+She has been shown to defeat Warpath, and Jessica Jones, injure Black Bolt, and has sent Lady Mastermind flying through a wall with a single punch.

-In this diamond state, Frost is unable to access her psychic powers due to suppression by her diamond form's adamantine luster.
-As a result, Emma is also granted total telepathic immunity while in diamond form.
+Emma Frost is unable to access her psychic powers due to suppression by her diamond form's adamantine luster.
+However, she is also granted total telepathic immunity while in diamond form.
 Her diamond form is also stated to emit low-level ultraviolet light, causing it to glow in darkness.

-Frost's diamond form also grants her superhuman strength.
-She has been shown to defeat Warpath, and has sent Lady Mastermind flying through a wall with a single punch.